GuidanceMantras/GuidanceMantras/README.md

 - Please teach your kids to have a patience in their life through yoga, meditation, sports
 - Patience helps kids/anyone to think logically during difficults times and help to take proper decisions
 - Patience helps to navigate difficult situations in life and dealing with other people in life

+### Critical-Analytical-logical-thinking and reasoning
+- Learn/teach yourself/your kids to develop critical thinking, so that life become easier

 ## Mind-Manasu and Soul
 - Keep your mind pure and negative free
 - Mind/Manasu helps you in your thoughts either positive/negative